Maria-Shymanska/goit-algo2-hw-04/README.md

 Counting how many stored words end with a given suffix

-🧠 Implemented Methods put(word: str, value: Any = None) Inserts a word into the Trie with an optional value (e.g., an index).
+Inserts a word into the Trie with an optional value (e.g., an index).
 If the word already exists, it won't be duplicated.
 Only unique words are stored.

 has_prefix(prefix: str) -> bool Returns True if there is at least one word in